-Ahead of the 2016 local elections, Tech London Advocates, techUK and Centre for London have collaborated to produce a series of policy recommendations that show how the new Mayor can support digital growth and innovation.
+Ahead of the 2016 local elections, Tech London Advocates, techUK and Centre for London collaborated to produce a series of policy recommendations to show how the new Mayor can support digital growth and innovation.

 The next four years represent a crucial juncture in London’s digital development: already it is home to a thriving population of tech entrepreneurs, investors and innovators.

 London has the opportunity to lead a second wave of digital transformation, not just as a hub for tech companies, but as the world’s leading digital city.

 The Mayor has a unique role to play in making this happen.
 Over the next four years, London’s new Mayor must build a digital-first mindset into the relationship between citizen and city.

 The Manifesto offers 13 ambitious policy recommendations across five areas: future-proofing London; infrastructure, investment and funding; skills; immigration and funding; and digital London government.

 - Hire a London Chief Digital Officer to collect, share and analyse data for improved public and private services.

 - Take the London message global through trade missions that champion every sector of London’s digital economy.